refinedev/refine/documentation/docs/api-references/hooks/import-export/useExport.md

 :::
 <br />

-When the user clicks this button, `triggerExport` fetches all the data in the resource and downloads it as a `csv` file with these contents in it:
+When the user clicks this button, `triggerExport` fetches all the data in the resource and downloads it as a `CSV` file with these contents in it:

 ```csv title="Posts-2021-06-29-14-40-14.csv"
 id,title,slug,content,status,categoryId,userId